devanshubisht/tp/docs/UserGuide.md

 **Format:** `pq INDEX pq/PENDING_QUESTION`
 * `INDEX`: Refers to the index number shown in the displayed student list.
 It must be a positive integer (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
 * The inputs for `PENDING_QUESTION` will be added to the `PENDING_QUESTION` field for the student at the specified `INDEX`.
-* `PQ`: This section is designated for recording pending questions pertaining to students.
+* `PENDING_QUESTION`: This section is designated for recording pending questions pertaining to students.
 Enter any pertinent information, and note that the displayed `pq` will mirror the inputted case format.
 * Note that the inputs for `PENDING_QUESTION` cannot be empty.
 * Note that the adding of a `PENDING_QUESTION` is not cumulative.
 If the current `PENDING_QUESTION` field is not empty, using the `pq` command again will overwrite what is in the current `PENDING_QUESTION` field.